Colloquium: Spin-orbit effects in superconducting hybrid structures: Background

 As shown in the figure, the Fermi surface consists of two circles where the spin expectation value of an excitation on one of the circles varies as one moves around the circle.
-This means that the blue and red bands do not have definite spin.
 Assume for simplicity that we are dealing with a ballistic SOC/S structure so that translational invariance is maintained in the direction parallell to the interface.
 Then, momentum in this direction is conserved during the Andreev reflection process (say $k_y$ for a structure extending along the $x$-axis).
-Considering first the case $k_y=0$, we recover the 1D situation shown in the upper panel of Fig. \ref{fig:proxsoc}.
-But for $k_y\neq 0$ [black dashed line in the lower panel of Fig. \ref{fig:proxsoc}], the proximity effect changes its nature.
-Since the Fermi surfaces do not have definite spin, an electron on the outer, blue circle $(e_2)$ can be Andreev reflected as a hole both on the blue $(h_2)$ and red ($h_1$) Fermi surface.
+Considering first the case $k_y=0$, we recover the 1D situation shown in \cref{fig:proxf}(b).
+But for $k_y\neq 0$ (black dashed line in left panel of \cref{fig:sfprox}, the proximity effect changes its nature.
+Since the Fermi surfaces do not have definite spin, an electron on the outer, blue circle $(e_2)$ can be Andreev reflected as a hole both on the outer blue $(h_2)$ and inner red ($h_1$) Fermi surface.
 Both of these holes carry some weight of opposite spin to the $e_2$ electron when $k_y\neq 0$, whereas only a hole on the same Fermi surfaces has opposite spin when $k_y=0$.
 As a result, both intra- and interband Andreev scattering are possible.
 The intraband scattering gives rise to a nonoscillatory superconducting correlation decaying inside the SOC metal, like in the 1D case.
 But the interband Andreev scattering is seen to feature a momentum magnitude mismatch between the electron and holes involved: $k_{F1} - k_{F2}$.
 Thus, for interband Andreev scattering we are back to a similar situation as in the ferromagnetic case, where the induced superconducting correlations oscillate.
-In total, the superconducting proximity effect in a SOC metal consists of both oscillatory and nonoscillatory terms, in contrast to both the ferromagnetic and 1D SOC metal case.
-The spin-dependent scattering provided by SOC is thus seen to be able to cause the superconducting proximity effect to have a qualitatively different nature in materials with SOC as compared to materials with FM order.\\
+The superconducting proximity effect in a SOC metal consists of both oscillatory and nonoscillatory terms, in contrast to both the ferromagnetic and 1D SOC metal case.
+Odd-frequency triplet superconductivity due to SOC has also been studied in topological insulators \cite{cayao_prb_17, cayao_prb_22}.\\